The Guest Bedroom Makeover.

 I changed it round a bit a few years ago, after these shots, but only a little and I knew it was unfinished work.

-A double wardrobe was built on the right of that using one of the old wardrobe mirror doors (just in sight on the right).
+A double wardrobe was built using one of the old wardrobe mirror doors (just in sight on the right).

 So, the room was long overdue a revamp and I had to decide what elements would drive this project.
 That was the easy part.